ChainSkins/chainskins/privacy-policy.md

 By using the Platform, you agree to provide such information if requested and acknowledge that failure to comply may result in suspension or termination of access.

+---

+### 12. Changes to This Policy

+We may update this policy from time to time.
+Continued use of the Platform after changes indicates your acceptance of the revised terms.

+For questions, contact us at: **support@chainskins.net**